 The previously mentioned systems are examples of the many types of systems currently available, and may or may not fit your method of manufacturing.
 The point is not to recommend any one type of system, but rather to encourage you to explore the possibilities available—after all, your competitors are.

-In the last year or so, I have personally found my share of customers who are bringing more and more production back to North America realizing that the logistics, long lead times and inconsistent qualities coming from abroad are having an impact on customers’ bottom lines.
+I have personally found my share of customers who are bringing more and more production back to North America realizing that the logistics, long lead times and inconsistent qualities coming from abroad are having an impact on customers’ bottom lines.
 Thus, my earlier point about keeping an open mind and still making it a priority to “remember” how to manufacture here in the U.S. Those who choose to look and invest in the future are the ones who will realize a quicker return to profitability once the cycle turns.

 It’s not too late to participate in the recovery, but you must look to the future, explore new ways of manufacturing—specifically buffing and polishing—and be ready to adapt to the changing customer demands.

 In the cookware and sink fields, we have customers who can now change over from a traditional “abrasive ground finish” to a newer “euro-style” finish in a matter of minutes, not days and weeks as in the past.
 This is done using the same machine, simply by changing media and programming.